 The Central Connecticut Coast YMCA is a community service agency dedicated to addressing community needs through quality programs, as well as volunteer opportunities that enrich families, promote health and wellness, develop youth and build self-esteem for all.
 YMCA membership and participation is open to everyone regardless of race or ethnic background, religious preference or ability to pay.

-Last year, the CCC YMCA served 85,000 kids, families and adults in twenty-five towns and cities.
+Last year, the CCC YMCA served 87,000 kids, families and adults in twenty-five towns and cities.
 Approximately 32,000 youth participated in child care, youth sports, summer camping and Youth in Government programs.
-7,600 children took advantage of the Y’s instructional swimming lessons; 34,500 youth and adults participated in health, wellness, education, physical activity and diabetes prevention programs and services.
-1,700 people were served through one of our housing programs.
-The CCC YMCA also provided $3 million in direct financial assistance to approximately 6,000 children, individuals and families.
+7,441 children took advantage of the Y’s instructional swimming lessons; 46,304 youth and adults participated in health, wellness, education, physical activity and diabetes prevention programs and services.
+With a large team of social workers and an inventory of 415 apartments, the Y continues to serve as the largest provider of affordable and supportive housing in the state.
+The CCC YMCA also provided $2.8 million in direct financial assistance to approximately 5,691 children, individuals and families.

 When you are a member of a branch of the Central Connecticut Coast YMCA, you have access to the programs and services available at all of our branches.
 The Central Connecticut Coast YMCA operates eleven YMCA branches in Greater New Haven and Greater Bridgeport.
 We also operate YMCA Camp Hi-Rock, a 1,000 acre residential and day camp in Mt.
 Washington, Massachusetts.